josesuaste/josesuaste/README.md

 <h2> Here's some fun facts about me: </h2>

-- :gun: a Mac enthusiast who learns by doing.
+- :gun:A Mac enthusiast who learns by doing.
 I run a YouTube channel where I share apps, tips and everything I discover about the Apple ecosystem.
 In my spare time I automate stuff on macOS with Python and Bash, because strategic laziness